jamalsoueidan/booking-shopify-embed-app/README.md

 - [React Router](https://reactrouter.com/) is used for routing.
 We wrap this with file-based routing.
 - [Date-fns](https://date-fns.org/) Date manipulation.
 - [useSWR](https://swr.vercel.app/) React Hooks for Data Fetching
+- [TypeScript](https://www.typescriptlang.org) TypeScript is JavaScript with syntax for types.

 The following Shopify tools complement these third-party tools to ease app development:

+- [Jest](https://jestjs.io/) Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+- [MongoDB](https://www.mongodb.com/) MongoDB is a source-available cross-platform document-oriented database program.)
 - [Shopify API library](https://github.com/Shopify/shopify-node-api) adds OAuth to the Express backend.
 This lets users install the app and grant scope permissions.
 - [App Bridge React](https://shopify.dev/apps/tools/app-bridge/getting-started/using-react) adds authentication to API requests in the frontend and renders components outside of the App’s iFrame.
 - [Polaris React](https://polaris.shopify.com/) is a powerful design system and component library that helps developers build high quality, consistent experiences for Shopify merchants.